Standards and policies

 - The UK Policy Framework for Health and Social Care describes what researchers’, sponsors’ and funders’ responsibilities are in terms of public involvement

-- The National Standards for public involvement in research provide benchmarks for effective public involvement and indicators against which improvement can be measured - using them will help you follow our principles for best practice in public involvement
+- The UK standards for public involvement in research provide benchmarks for effective public involvement and indicators against which improvement can be measured - using them will help you follow our principles for best practice in public involvement

 - There is evidence for the impact of public involvement on the ethical aspects of research, on study enrolment and retention, and on its role within Research Ethics Committee review.